-light-induced yellowish stain that occurs in the dark has been bleached by further exposure to light, additional stain can be generated after the print is once again placed in the dark.
+after light-induced yellowish stain that occurred in the dark has been bleached by further exposure to light, additional stain can be generated after the print is once again placed in the dark.
+This cycle apparently can be repeated many times.